wusunlab/Canopy.jl/README.md

 simulations of water, energy, and photosynthesis fluxes in forest and crop canopies.
-It will consist of modules of 1-D radiative transfer, leaf energy balance, stomatal conductance, photosynthesis, chlorophyll fluorescence, trace gas fluxes, and in-canopy eddy transport, et cetera.
+It will consist of modules of 1-D radiative transfer, leaf energy balance, stomatal conductance, photosynthesis, chlorophyll fluorescence, trace gas fluxes, and in-canopy eddy transport, etc.

 ## Dependencies

 * Julia >= 0.7
-* DocStringExtensions >= 0.4.5
+* DocStringExtensions

 ## Installation